PocketPilot/PocketPilot/PocketInstructions.md

 Reference: https://elinux.org/Beagleboard:BeagleBoneBlack_Debian#Debian_Releases

-Using Etcher or Win32DiskImager, make a SD card (16 GB) using a on of these images. https://rcn-ee.net/rootfs/bb.org/testing/
+Using Etcher or Win32DiskImager, make a SD card (16 GB) using a on of these images.
+Select one of the latest bone debian console. https://rcn-ee.net/rootfs/bb.org/testing/

 ## CONNECT & SHARE